jakehawken/Concurrency/README.md

 }
 ```

-The user has to type this all this logic out by hand, and gets no autocomplete, and no help from the compiler about missed logical cases.
+The user has to type this all this logic out by hand, gets no autocomplete, and no help from the compiler about missed logical cases.

-Which leads me to the other major problem with this pattern: Did you notice there's no else case?
+This also reveals the other major problem with this pattern: Did you notice there's no else case?
 Despite covering the two logically expected result states, this is an incomplete logical statement.
-Horrifyingly, the nature of the callback's signature allows for the possibility of both arguments to be nil, which is a state that makes no sense to the consumer but they're kind of syntactically forced to handle it.
+Horrifyingly, the nature of the callback's signature allows for the possibility of both arguments to be nil, which is a state that makes absolutely no sense to the consumer.
+But the fact that it's possible means that they're kind of forced to handle it.

 Unwrapping optionals is already something that Swift developers have to do too often anyway, and nobody likes ambiguous, potentially incoherent states of affairs, so what's the solution?
+Enter stage left: My good buddy `Result<T>`.

-### `Result<T>`
+### Result

 Swift enums to the rescue!
-Seriously, the immensely powerful enums are probably my favorite part of the Swift language.
+Seriously, Swift's immensely powerful enums are probably my favorite part of the language.
 And `Result` is an excellent example of why.
-In the example above, the method signature had a callback that passed back two optional values. `Result` allows you to collapse that down to a single, non-optional value:
+In the example above, the method signature has a callback that passes back two optional values. `Result` allows you to collapse that down to a single, non-optional value, like so:

 ```Swift
 func getAString(_ completionHandler: (Result<String>)->())